Welcome to the Island Public School!

 How do the Island Public School students get to and from school?

 - City-side Students: These students take a ferry and school bus to get to the school.
-The students are met at the ferry docks by our Student Travel Safety Assistant who supervise students prior to the 8:30 a.m. ferry departure.
+The students are met at the ferry docks by our Student Travel Safety Assistants who supervise students prior to the 8:30 a.m. ferry departure.
 They are escorted on the ferry and the school bus.
 These students arrive back in the city at 4:25pm.

 - Island-side Students: These students take the school bus from Ward's Island at 8:45am and Algonquin Island students are picked up at approximately 8:50am.
 These students are dropped off at 3:50pm at the Island-side ferry docks by school bus.